Topical drift 101

 Plan (Map Editor) → Publish (your CMS) → Monitor (Drift Analyzer) → Fix (Drift report + action plan) → Re-plan (Map Editor)

-- Drift Analyzer — unlimited crawls (fair use), up to 500 pages per site
+- Drift Analyzer — unlimited crawls (fair use), up to 500 pages per site, free account required

-- Map Generator — up to 3 topical maps per month (beta, free account required)
+- Topical Map Generator — up to 3 maps per month, free account required

-- Visual Map Editor — completely free, no account required, no limits
+- Visual Map Editor — always free, no account required, no limits

 - Per-page diagnostics (exact URLs, CTR gaps, missed clicks)